On this page

 Other things you need to include in your amendment demand are:

-• If applicable, the Giving of Notice Identifier (which can be found in a search of the registration).
+- If the registration contains a Giving of Notice Identifier (GONI), this must be included on the amendment demand.
+This can be found in a search of the registration).

 How long do I have to wait after sending an amendment demand?

-You must wait at least 5 business days after sending your amendment demand before you can continue the amendment demand process.8 ‘Business day’ has a particular meaning under the PPS Act.9 If you need help calculating this, you can use the business days calculator available at www.ppsr.gov.au/business-days-calculator.
+You must wait at least 5 business days after sending your amendment demand before you can continue the amendment demand process.
+‘Business day’ is defined within the PPS Act.
+If you need help calculating this, you can use the business days calculator available at Business days calculator.

 If the secured party removes or amends the registration as you demanded or makes an application to the court the amendment demand process ends.